-- A. [No] A person [shall] must not commence or perform any grading or stockpiling without a grading permit [; and]. - B. [No] A person [shall] must not commence or perform any grubbing without a grubbing permit, except where grubbing concerns land for which a grading permit has been issued. - C. [No] A person [shall] must not commence or perform any cut or fill activity on land located within any special management areas, as defined by chapter 205A, Hawaii Revised Statutes, which exceeds fifty cubic yards of material on any one site or exceeds two feet in the vertical height at its highest point, including [but not limited to] single family residential construction, without a grading permit.
+- A. {No} A person {shall} must not commence or perform any grading or stockpiling without a grading permit {; and}. - B. [No] A person [shall] must not commence or perform any grubbing without a grubbing permit, except where grubbing concerns land for which a grading permit has been issued. - C. [No] A person [shall] must not commence or perform any cut or fill activity on land located within any special management areas, as defined by chapter 205A, [Hawaii] Hawaii] Revised Statutes, which exceeds fifty cubic yards of material on any one site or exceeds two feet in the vertical height at its highest point, including [but not limited to] single family residential construction[,] without a grading permit.

-- D. A permit or exclusion [pursuant to] under this chapter does not [obviate] climinate the need to obtain other permits or approvals. - E. A person must not commence or perform any cut or fill activity or grubbing on land located in the wetlands overlay district without a grading permit."
+D. A permit or exclusion [pursuant to] under this chapter does not [obviate] eliminate the need to comply with or obtain other permits or approvals.

+E. A person must not commence or perform any cut or fill activity or grubbing on land located in the wetlands overlay district without a grading or grubbing permit unless s.the council by resolution grants an exception to this section for wetlands restoration."